After having a stroke at 25, Eilish Briscoe created a typeface to show the process of learning to write again

 Following a fine art degree, in 2019 Eilish moved to London with hopes of getting on the career ladder.
 One night, during the first Covid lockdown, Eilish was experiencing a bad migraine – which wasn’t too unusual for her – but when she lay down “something switched”, and the room began to spin, she was breathless and a slight tingling sensation crept up her face and arm.
 Soon, she was being violently sick.
 However, at not one point did she, or her boyfriend, begin to think she was experiencing a stroke, mainly due to the fact that her symptoms didn’t align with the FAST acronym – Face, Arm, Speech, Time – which is widely associated with the stroke experience in public medical communications.
 It was only the next day that Eilish and her boyfriend realised something was seriously wrong.
 When she woke up she had double vision, was uncoordinated and unbalanced, with one pupil more dilated than the other.
 Later, Eilish would understand that the acronym BE FAST (which adds Balance and Eyes to the acronym) is much more effective when identifying signs of strokes in young people.

-After calling 111 paramedics took Eilish to King’s College Hospital, where she discovered she had suffered a stroke, around 25 hours after her first symptoms presented.
+After calling 111 paramedics took Eilish to King’s College Hospital, where she discovered she had had a stroke, around 25 hours after her first symptoms presented.
 On her second day in hospital, Eilish tried to write down how she was feeling – a way of trying to rationalise the shock, fear and helplessness – only to find that “a jumble of incoherent squiggles came out”.
 Eilish was struggling with dysgraphia, a neurological disorder caused by the stroke.
 Not all people who have a stroke will experience it, but it happened to be one of Eilish’s symptoms, one she describes as particularly “debilitating and isolating”.

 It was then over three to four weeks post-stroke – after Eilish had moved back home up north to recover – that her symptoms deteriorated to the point of her being entirely incapacitated, unable to do anything for herself.
 “I was trapped in my own body, needing round-the-clock care,” says Eilish.
 “I was very low.
 I thought life had been taken away from me.”
 She lost her speech, her movement, and needed help to do the most basic of tasks.
 “This was an incredibly hard and scary time.
 Honestly, I thought I was dying and wanted to die.”